gergusber/Docker/Seccion5 muticontainer app with dock/something.md

 - docker build -t goals-node . => To create the image of this file
 - docker run --name goals-backend --rm -d -p 80:80 goals-node = > To create the container Remember to use -p to map the port 80 to the 80 to my machine

+3: The react app:

+Create the dockerfile for frontend(keep in mind that the port is 3000) Run the container

+Build your image :

+- docker build -t goals-react .
+- docker run --name goals-frontend --rm -p 3000:3000 -it goals-react